Emcept/Vernesity-V2-Documentation/docs/index.md

 CommandBar:ToggleUI()
 ```

-## Editing UI Elements: (you can edit any UI element, except for notifications)
+## Editing UI Elements: (you can edit any UI element except for notifications)
 ```Lua
 <Element>:Edit(<New Arguments>)
 ```